-What's better than buying a bunch of new furnishings to adorn your future home?
-Not much.
+What's better than buying a bunch of new stuff to go in your future home?
+Nothing.
 But buying big ticket items before your loan closes could be trouble.
-Until your loan closes, there are still some hurdles to jump.
-Below you'll find a list of things to avoid during this crucial time of your home purchase.
+Keep in mind that until you get the keys, your lender is watching you very closely.
+Below you'll find a list of actions to avoid during this crucial time of your home purchase.

 Don't buy luxury items.
-You may be itching to turn your new living room into a showplace, or celebrate your new dream home, but stay away from big purchases like furniture, cars, appliances, or vacations until your loan closes.
-Your credit numbers could change suddenly if you purchase new furniture using plastic.
-Because lending institutions are looking closely at your financial accounts, a large cash purchase is also a mistake.
+Although you will be listing ways to turn your new home into a castle, try to stay away from major purchases like appliances, electronics, or furniture.
+We also recommend that you avoid vacations and car purchases until your loan closes.
+Your lender may send up red flags if you purchase your furniture on your credit cards in the middle of your loan process.
+Because lending institutions are examining your financial accounts, a large cash purchase is also not advised.

-Don't go on a job search.
-Your recent career history should show consistency.
-Getting a new job may not compromise your ability to qualify for a loan - particularly if you are going to be making more money.
-However, if you switch careers before approval, your loan process could fail or be bogged down.
+Don't get a new job.
+Stability in your career history is a good thing to banks and other lenders.
+Getting a new job may not affect your ability to qualify for a loan - particularly if you are improving your salary.
+However, if you switch careers before your loan is approved, your mortgage process could fail or be bogged down.

 Don't take your accounts to a new bank or move around your cash.
 Your lending institution will require you to submit recent bank statements for your accounts: savings, checking, money market, and other liquid assets.
 In order to detect fraud, lenders require clear documentation of how you earn your money and where any additional wealth comes from.
 No matter the reason, changing banks or transferring funds can raise a red flag with your lender and impede your application process.